top of page

-Aloha, I’m Michelle, longtime Hilo resident and the founder of Wild Women Hawai‘i LLC.
+Aloha, I’m Michelle, founder of Wild Women Hawai‘i and facilitator of embodied, sensory-based restoration.

 My Roots in the Work

-With a Master’s degree in Dance Education and a lifelong relationship with embodied movement, I guide from the inside out.
-My approach is rooted in somatic awareness: listening to the body, and not correcting it, shaming, or judging it.
+With a Master’s degree in Dance and a lifelong relationship with embodied movement, I guide from the inside out and from the bottom up.
+My approach is rooted in sensory awareness: listening to the body, and not correcting it, shaming, or judging it.

-I’m trained in both forest therapy and somatic practices, but it’s my embodied experience that largely shapes the way I hold space.
-Years of working with women, raising a daughter, tending to land and lineage; all of it taught me to lead not with answers, but with genuine curiosity.
+I’m trained in ocean therapy, forest therapy and somatic practices, and my embodied experience largely shapes the way I hold space.
+Years of working with women, raising a LGBTQ+ daughter, tending to land and lineage; all of it has taught me to lead not with concrete answers, but with genuine and fluid curiosity.

 You’re invited to come just as you are and let the rhythm and your own wisdom do what they already know how to do.